Puntsiluntsi/Data-Structures-Tau-Project-2/HashTable_reemk_kestenberg1.md

 The difference in running time stems from the fact that as we perform more iterations, the hash table is filled with more `deleted` marks due the elements we delete at each iteration.
 In the last 3 iterations, each iteration starts with significantly more cells in the hash table that are marked `deleted` than in the first 3 iterations.
-Now, the more `deleted` cells in the table >>> the more cells that are scanned when inserting a new element >>> the more time required for a single insert operation, hence the longer running time.
+The more `deleted` cells in the table >>> the more cells that are expected to be scanned when inserting a new element >>> the more time required for insert operations, hence the longer running time.
 Another intuitive way of thinking about it is that each `deleted` mark is treated just like an ordinary taken cell when scanning the table to find a place to insert an element.
 And we already know from experiment 4 that the fuller the hash table, the longer it takes for each insert.